Best Vegan Chili Recipe Ever

 - Spices.
 When I first started making chili many years ago I only used chili powder.
 However, it’s so much more flavorful if you add oregano, cumin, and paprika.
 If you like smokiness be sure to add smoked paprika or some chipotles in adobo sauce.

 - Tomatoes.
 A large (28 oz.) can of diced or crushed tomatoes is perfect here.
 If you can’t find that, you can use 2 small (15 oz.) cans.
 And if you happen to only have whole canned tomatoes, use those but crush them up with your hands first.
-Either regular or fire roasted tomatoes is fine.
+Either regular or fire-roasted tomatoes are fine.
+Fire-roasted tomatoes add smokiness that’s great here and in salsa.

 How to Make Easy Vegan Chili